kolkhis/lac/src/u7ws.md

 #### Discussion Post #3
 <div class="warning">
-Complete this after completing the Unit 7 lab.
+Complete this only after completing the Unit 7 lab.
 </div>

 <blockquote>